ioios-io/demos/Home Assistant with ESPHome/0. ESPHome Primer/README.md

 ```

 ## Combining
 In this example we use secrets within the substitutions!
-We also define the pin numbers to make it easier to keep track of the differnt functionalities.
+We also define the pin numbers to make it easier to keep track of the different functionalities.
 ```
 substitutions:
   boardPlatform: ESP8266